 SAP Business Intelligence is the name for a range of tools that are used to collate and evaluate data stored in data warehouses.

-- SAP Analytics Cloud: A self-service tool that creates dashboards and other data visualisations at the touch of a button.
+A self-service tool that expands business intelligence with predictive analyses for data-based planning and the creation of dashboards and other data visualizations at the push of a button.

 Benefits of SAP BI